swimmingly/swimmingly.github.io/_pages/other/overview.md

 One fact of life is so important, a whole branch of philosophy is needed to handle it: man's great and terrible power to use physical force against others. _Politics_ determines, by moral sanction, how force is to be used in society.

 If used in defense, force frees people to live in peace, prosperity, and harmony.
+It achieves universal justice.
 If in offense, it deceives, robs, enslaves, and murders people and destroys the world.
-Used in defense, it achieves universal justice; in offense, universal crime.
+It achieves universal crime.

 In effect, politics asks everyone a single question: freedom or slavery?
 Shall I live by right to life, liberty, and property—my body, movements, and possessions?
 Or shall I exist by permission, under legal compulsion, to be dispossessed, enslaved, and killed at the will of others?

 ### analysis

 The politics of _individualism_ answers, "Freedom"; of _collectivism_, "Slavery".
 Individualism is realistic, rational, egoist (self-preserving), liberating, and beautiful.
 Collectivism is idealistic (fantastical, nihilistic), mystical (irrational), altruist (self-sacrificing, suicidal), tyrannical, and ugly.
 Individualism recognizes the existence and rights of the individual.
-Collectivism regards individuals as mere cells without rights of a collective "organism" that has political primacy.
-Individualist society is characterized by self-regulation, collectivist society, by centralized control. [^1]
+Collectivism regards individuals as rightless cells of a collective "organism" that has political primacy.
+Individualist society is characterized by self-regulation; collectivist society, by centralized control. [^1]

 A society controls (governs) the use of force within it through institutions of law, defense, and court. _Whatever forms they take_, these institutions comprise a society's state.